 Semen volume is defined as the amount of semen, the fluid that contains sperm, produced during one ejaculation.
-According to the World Health Organization (WHO), semen volume can range anywhere between 0.8 millimeters to 7.6 millimeters.
-The average is 1–5 millimeters.
+According to the World Health Organization (WHO), semen volume can range anywhere between 0.8 milliliters to 7.6 milliliters.
+The average is 1–5 milliliters.
 Semen volume affects sperm concentration, and volume that's abnormally low may affect fertility.

 Semen volume is the amount of semen ejaculated from the penis.
 A normal semen volume ranges from 1.5 to 5 milliliters, or between ¼ and 1 teaspoon, per ejaculation.
 The fluids that make up the semen volume come from several sexual glands and organs, namely the seminal vesicles, prostate, testicles, epididymis, and bulbourethral glands.

 Sufficient semen volume is necessary to carry sperm and enable it to fertilize an egg.
 As a result, semen volume is one of the factors examined in a semen analysis to evaluate fertility.